qmk/qmk_firmware/docs/getting_started_contributing.md

 * Keep the number of commits reasonable or we will squash your PR
 * Do not lump keyboards or keymaps in with core changes.
 Submit your core changes first.
 * Write [Unit Tests](http://docs.qmk.fm/unit_testing.html) for your feature
 * Follow the style of the file you are editing.
-If the style is unclear or there are mixed styles conform to these styles:
+If the style is unclear or there are mixed styles you should conform to the [coding conventions](#coding-conventions) above.

 ## Refactoring

-To maintain a clear vision of how things are laid out in QMK, we try to plan out refactors in-depth, and have a collaborator make the changes.
+To maintain a clear vision of how things are laid out in QMK we try to plan out refactors in-depth and have a collaborator make the changes.
 If you have an idea for refactoring, or suggestions, [open an issue](https://github.com/qmk/qmk_firmware/issues), we'd love to talk about how QMK can be improved.

 # What does the Code of Conduct mean for me?